mary-ext/tangled.sh-mirror/docs/knot-hosting.md

 Remember to use Let's Encrypt or similar to procure a certificate for your knot domain.

 You should now have a running knot server!
-You can finalize your registration by hitting the `initialize` button on the [/knots](https://tangled.sh/knots) page.
+You can finalize your registration by hitting the `verify` button on the [/knots](https://tangled.sh/knots) page.
+This simply creates a record on your PDS to announce the existence of the knot.

 ### custom paths